samchungy/eslint-plugin-import-zod/README.md

 // Using namespace import
 import * as z from "zod";

+// Using namespace import with any name import * as zod from "zod";
+import * as zodSchema from "zod";

 // Importing z from 'zod/v4'
 import * as z from "zod/v4";